evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 ## Performance

-The MG ZS EV Long Range has a maximum power of 115 KW (156 hp/154 bhp) and a total torque of 280 nm (207 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 8.6 seconds and has a top speed of 175 km/h (109 mph).
+The MG ZS EV Long Range offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 280 Nm (207 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.6 seconds and has a top speed of175 km/h (109 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging